CopernicaMarketingSoftware/Documentation/SMTPeter/using-restAPI.md

     envelope: The address the e-mail originated from
     mime: The mime data for the message
-    recipient: The email address that will receive the email
+    recipients: The email address that will receive the email

 The following fields are optional, and control the way that SMTPeter processes the messages:

-    inlinizecss: When set to true, all CSS will be inlined inside the HTML
+    inlineizecss: When set to true, all CSS will be inlined inside the HTML
     clicktracking: When set to true, links will be redirected and logged
     bouncetracking: When set to true, bounces will be monitored
     openstracking: When set to true, impressions will be monitored